tuxalin/THST/examples/README.md

 Consider the following example, for simplicity it's in 2D space.
 ![rtree hierarchy](hierarchy.png)

-The leaves represent draw calls(eg. game objects) in world coordinates, they can be represented in the tree values by some IDs or index in some arrays.
+The leaves represent draw calls(eg. game objects) in world coordinates, they can be represented in the tree values by some IDs or indices in some arrays.

 #### Spatial order
 Insert the objects in any order, after a leaf traversal(via the leaf iterator) must be done which will give the spatial order of the objects: